Hardly a journeyman: Keenum shines again in Vikes win

 For the record, Zimmer confirmed Keenum will start next Sunday when the Vikings (10-2) travel to Carolina (8-4) to wrap up a stretch of three straight road games.

-Minnesota is on the verge of clinching the NFC North , leading Detroit and Green Bay by four games with four to play, and keeping pace with Philadelphia in the race for the NFC's top seed.
-The Eagles took a 10-1 record into Sunday night's game at Seattle.
+Minnesota is on the verge of clinching the NFC North , leading Detroit and Green Bay by four games with four to play, and gained on Philadelphia in the race for the NFC's top seed.
+The Eagles fell to 10-2 with a loss at Seattle on Sunday night.

 Keenum completed 25 of 30 passes for 227 yards, including a 2-yard touchdown to Jerick McKinnon early in the second quarter and a go-ahead, 6-yard scoring toss to Kyle Rudolph on the first play of the fourth quarter .